UdeshikaDissa/Machine-Learning_Supervised-Learning/README.md

 ## Phase I:

-Preprocessing and exploring the data-set in order to build the model in Phase II.
+### Preprocessing and exploring the data-set in order to build the model in Phase II

 data-set: Data_Set.csv